csiro/stdm/stdm_spec_v0.1.md

 ## 1. Introduction & Goal

 *   **1.1.
 Definition:** A Self-Thinking Data Manifest (STDM) is a digital artifact (e.g., HTML, text file, PDF, image metadata) that bundles primary data content (often text) with explicit instructions.
 These instructions define how a Large Language Model (LLM), acting as an external interpreter engine, should process, interact with, present, or execute tasks related to the STDM's embedded data.
-The term "Self-Thinking" denotes the an embedded manifest's self referential capability to direct a LM interpreter actions, reasoning, and presentation oncerning the associated data.
+The term 'Self-Thinking' is used evocatively to denote the manifest's capability to provide self-contained directions for an external LM interpreter's actions, reasoning, and presentation concerning the associated data.
 *   **1.2.
 Goal:** To create self-directing artifacts that enable specific, predictable, safe, LLM-driven experiences, featuring potentially custom user interfaces and interaction patterns, tailored exclusively to the content and intent encoded within the STDM.
 The STDM serves as a dynamic blueprint guiding the LLM interpreter.
 STDM helps maintain an author's intended context, purpose, and constraints.
 *   **1.3.
 Principle:** "The manifest directs the engine's 'thought process' and user experience of the data."
 The user experiences the outcome of the LLM's directed interpretation, often without needing to see the underlying STDM instructions.
 The manifest directs the engine's 'thought process' and user experience regarding the data, guided by the author's specified intent.
 *   **1.4.
 Context Window Assumption:** Effective operation of STDMs, particularly those with substantial embedded data or complex instructions/UI definitions, relies on the LLM interpreter possessing a sufficiently large context window to hold and process the manifest instructions and relevant data simultaneously.